You are here

 Research projects will be theoretical, experimental, or both.
-Examples of research topics are: experimental studies of nonlinear systems; magnetic reconnection and the dynamics of energetic particles; nonlinear dynamics in charged particle beam systems; nonlinear dynamics in optical systems; the dynamics of soft matter, granular matter, and biomaterials; theoretical and computational studies of chaos and nonlinear dynamics; the experimental study of nonlinear and chaotic microwave circuits; dynamics and control of motion coordination in groups; and dynamics of living cells.
+Examples of research topics are: experimental studies of nonlinear systems - turbulence and flows; theoretical and computational studies of magnetic reconnection and the dynamics of energetic particles; nonlinear dynamics in charged particle beam systems; synchronization patterns in optoelectronic networks; the dynamics of soft matter, granular matter, and biomaterials; theoretical and computational studies of emergence in nonlinear dynamics; optical nonlinearity in topological systems; motion guidance for underwater vehicles using autonomous control and oceanographic models with forecast uncertainty; and dynamics of living cells.

-A number of events will be sponsored during the summer to enhance the learning experience, including a weekly seminar series on a wide range of topics and a research fair at the end of the summer where the students will present the results of their investigations.
+A number of events will be sponsored during the summer to enhance the learning experience, including a weekly seminar series on a wide range of topics, the production of a multimedia communication piece for a general audience, and a research fair at the end of the summer where the students will present the results of their investigations.

 - Involve talented students in a diverse research program

 - Introduce undergraduates to team-based and cross-disciplinary research